Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 Non hotkey ACPI HKEY event map
 ------------------------------

-Events that are never propagated by the driver:
+Events that are never propagated by the woke driver:

 ======		==================================================
 0x2304		System is waking up from suspend to undock